vic0627/design-pattern/src/BehavioralPatterns/Memento/README.md

 ### Pros

-- Isolation of Object State: The object's internal state is encapsulated within the Memento, providing a clear separation.
+- **Isolation of Object State**: The object's internal state is encapsulated within the Memento, providing a clear separation.
-- Supports Undo Mechanisms: Facilitates easy implementation of undo mechanisms.
+- **Supports Undo Mechanisms**: Facilitates easy implementation of undo mechanisms.
-- Versioning and Persistence: Useful for creating versioning systems and handing persistence.
+- **Versioning and Persistence**: Useful for creating versioning systems and handing persistence.

 ### Cons

-- Overhead: Can introduce overhead, especially if many states need to be stored.
+- **Overhead**: Can introduce overhead, especially if many states need to be stored.
-- Security Concerns: In situations where the Originator's state should not be exposed, this pattern might not be suitable.
+- **Security Concerns**: In situations where the Originator's state should not be exposed, this pattern might not be suitable.

 ## Relationship with Other Patterns

-- Command Pattern: Memento can be used in combination with the Command Pattern to implement undo functionality efficiently.
+- **Command Pattern**: Memento can be used in combination with the Command Pattern to implement undo functionality efficiently.
-- State Pattern: While Memento captures an object's state, State Pattern defines the different states and their behaviors.
+- **State Pattern**: While Memento captures an object's state, State Pattern defines the different states and their behaviors.

 ---